Preparation for Uniformed and Emergency Services

 What is special about this course?

-This taster course is designed to give students an insight into the employment opportunities within the uniformed and emergency services e.g. the police, fire service, army, navy and RAF, as well as the various careers in sport, fitness and outdoor education including sports coach, fitness and outdoor instructor.
+This course is designed to give students an insight into the employment opportunities within the uniformed and emergency services e.g. the police, fire service, army, navy and RAF, aand to prepare you for a full range of army entrance tests, including core skills and fitness.

 There are no formal entry requirements for applicants.